Hakka people: Imperial era - Qing dynasty

 People of Hakka ancestry comprised the notable mainstay of the Taiping Heavenly Kingdom, although other dialect groups also enlisted.
 The leader of the Xiang Army, Zeng Guofan, had a special contempt for Hakka women, referring to them as "hillbilly witches".

-In retaliation for killing three Hunanese officers, the Xiang Army exterminated the entire Hakka population of Wukeng and Chixi during military counter-attacks on the Hakkas in the year 1888.
-The army also massacred tens of thousands of other Hakkas in Guanghai, a region of Taishan, Guangdong.
+In retaliation for killing three Hunanese officers, the Xiang Army exterminated the entire Hakka population of Wukeng and Chixi during military counter-attacks on the Hakka people in the year 1888.
+The army also massacred tens of thousands of other Hakka people in Guanghai, a region of Taishan, Guangdong.
 Many of the killings in Guanghai took place in the Dalongdong area.

 The Taiping rebellion caused millions of casualties on both sides.
-In retaliation, after defeating the Taiping Heavenly Kingdom, the Xiang Army targeted Hakka villages and is estimated to have killed ~30,000 Hakkas every day during the height of the retaliation.
+In retaliation, after defeating the Taiping Heavenly Kingdom, the Xiang Army targeted Hakka villages and is estimated to have killed ~30,000 Hakka people every day during the height of the retaliation.

 Discrimination against Hakka by the Cantonese

-Cantonese people have had a history of friction with Hakka, despite both of them being Han subgroups speaking varieties of Chinese that exhibit relatively high mutual intelligibility (both dialects tracing straightforward descent from Middle Chinese).
+Cantonese people have had a history of friction with Hakka, despite both of them being Han subgroups speaking varieties of Chinese, one from Middle Chinese, the other from Old Chinese (but with a few mutually intelligible words).
 The Cantonese regarded the Hakka as displaying non-Han habits and as opportunists intruding on Cantonese territory.